 Overview: Do want your kids to do chores but aren’t sure what tasks your child should be able to handle?
 Check out this Age Appropriate Chore List for Children 9 years to 12 years.

-The older children get, the more helpful they are to the family.
+The older children get, the more helpful they should be to the family.
 If your children have been doing chores around the house since they were little, you are well aware of how beneficial this has been for your family at this point.
 At these ages, your kids can handle even more responsibility.

-See the below age appropriate chore list for children 9 years to 12 years:
+Age-appropriate chore list for children 9 years to 12 years:

 In Their Room

-- Pack own suitcase.
+- Pack their own suitcase.